Contract Number: 47QTCA19D00CN

 Contract Access Fee: Inclusive in rates and paid by contractor – no additional cost to Government

-GSA Schedule 70 – IT Schedule 70 is an Indefinite Delivery Indefinite Quantity (IDIQ) Multiple Award Schedule (MAS) contract.
+The GSA Multiple Award Schedule (MAS) is an Indefinite Delivery Indefinite Quantity (IDIQ) contract.
 It allows our industry partners to offer a comprehensive array of IT products, services, and solutions.
-IT Schedule 70 is the largest procurement vehicle and the most widely used acquisition offering in the federal government.
-Nearly one-third of all GSA Multiple Award Schedule contractors are available through IT Schedule 70’s Special Item Numbers (SINs), which means customers can get the products, services, and solutions they need.
-TekSynap’s offering spans the needs of our customers including the following service areas:
+GSA Multiple Award Schedule is the largest procurement vehicle and the most widely used acquisition offering in the federal government.
+TekSynap’s MAS offering spans the needs of our customers in the following service areas:

 SPECIAL ITEM NUMBERS AWARDED: